 FundCo plc, Himalaya Ltd and Global Law LLP are all businesses unrelated to the Wembury Group.

-Advise on the VAT treatment of the services received, the scope of the parties to reclaim VAT, and how any such reclaim would be made.
+With reference to case law and legislation, advise on the VAT treatment of the services received, the scope of the parties to reclaim VAT, and how any such reclaim would be made.
+(15)